 ‘Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, 3because you know that the testing of your faith produces perseverance.
 4Let perseverance finish its work so that you may be mature and complete, not lacking anything.’
 ‘Consider it pure joy when you face trials of many kinds’James 1:2-4, NIV

 The trials he had in mind certainly included economic problems and persecution, challenging personal situations which was the background of the people that he was writing to.
 This is a common situation and so this passage in John 6 describes the moment of division when people were really counting the cost.
 Did they want to follow Jesus wholeheartedly or did they want the benefits of his ministry and the possibility that he might just solve their problems?
 This issue remains vivid today because if you want to be a follower of Jesus you have to really embrace the wider significance of his message and the fact that it can be a costly journey.
 You embrace it because you know it's worth it.
 The end destination is phenomenal!
-Eternal life, resurrection and, along the way, Jesus is ‘the bread of life’ as it says in John 6: 35,
+Eternal life, resurrection and, along the way, Jesus is ‘the bread of life’ as it says in John 6 and verse 35:

 ‘“I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.”’John 6:35, NIV